direct to content

 History

-1975 : Invention of the Pommeroeul site and excavations by the SNF
+1975 : discovery of the Pommeroeul site and excavations by the SNF

-During earthworks on the Hensies-Pommeroeul canal in Pommerœul in the summer of 1975, archaeological objects were unearthed at a depth of 2.5 metres.
-Léonce Demarez, an amateur archaeologist, was the first on the scene, followed by Guy de Boe and François Hubert, archaeologists from the Service National des Fouilles (SNF).
+During earthworks on the Hensies-Pommeroeul canal in Pommeroeul, Belgium, in the summer of 1975, archaeological objects were unearthed at a depth of 2.5 metres.
+Léonce Demarez, an amateur archaeologist, was the first on the scene, followed by Guy de Boe and François Hubert, archaeologists from the Service National des Fouilles (SNF, the national archaeological service).

 The remains revealed a site occupied from the Neolithic period to the Roman era.
-The most important occupation is revealed in the form of a Gallo-Roman port town located at the junction of the Bavay-Blicquy road and the river La Haine.
-This location gave it a predominant commercial and craft role in the city of the Nerviens.
+The most important occupation is revealed in the form of a Gallo-Roman port town located at the junction of the Bavay-Blicquy road and the river Haine.
+This location gave it a predominant role in the commerce and industry commercial for the Nervii people.

 The Pommeroeul site is known for its outstanding archaeological material, including a large number of shoes and, above all, Gallo-Roman boats, including a barge and the dugout canoe.